Program

 Scientific Training: Training in techniques and methods that are relevant for the research project, scientific courses, lectures, seminars, conference attendance.

-Transferable Skills: Workshops on any personal skills which will improve the fellow’s employment opportunities and future career prospects in academia and elsewhere, e.g. writing and presentation skills, career workshops, management and leadership skills.
+Transferable Skills: Workshops, which improve the fellow’s employment opportunities and future career prospects in academia and elsewhere, e.g. writing and presentation skills, career workshops, management and leadership skills.

 IMPRS-BI certificate: Upon successful completion of their thesis and the additional curriculum, students receive an IMPRS certificate, including a transcript of records in addition to their doctoral certificate.